aai-institute/lakefs-spec/docs/quickstart.md

     If you prefer the `venv` functionality built into Python, see the [official docs](https://docs.python.org/3/library/venv.html) (tl;dr: `python -m venv venv; source venv/bin/activate`).

-`lakefs-spec` can be used on any platform and requires at least Python 3.9.

 To install the package directly from PyPI, run:

 === "pip"